The Graduate School considers a variety of appeals from graduate students and/or applicants in different ways.

 Appeals to the Graduate Council Appeals Standing Committee

 The Appeals Committee considers appeals from (1) applicants who have been denied admission to Graduate School, (2) graduate students who have become ineligible to continue (or re-enter) as a result of earning C, D, or F grades, falling below a 3.0 overall GPA, or failing to meet other requirements in their course of study, (3) current graduate students who wish to transfer credit from a non-U.S. institution, (4) graduate students requesting additional attempts to satisfy all or part of the comprehensive examination requirement, and (5) departments or other campus units that wish to offer an assistantship to a graduate student who has been admitted conditionally.
 The Appeals Committee also considers requests for (6) academic amnesty.

-The Appeals Committee meets only once per semester—Spring, Summer, and Fall—on the Friday prior to the start of classes.
+The Appeals Committee meets only once per semester—Spring, Summer, and Fall—typically on the Friday prior to the start of classes.
 To ensure consideration, all appeal materials must be received by the Graduate School well in advance of this meeting.
-Students/prospective students are encouraged to contact the Graduate School for deadlines to submit appeal materials.
+Students/prospective students are encouraged to contact the Graduate School for meeting dates and deadlines to submit appeal materials.
 Appeals submitted after the committee has met may not be heard until the following semester.

 1. For graduate students/prospective students who are denied admission or declared ineligible to re-enter/continue, an appeal to this committee is the only way to gain entry or reentry into the Graduate School.
-According to the Graduate Catalog, an appeal must be made in accordance with the following procedures:
+According to the University Catalog, this kind of appeal must be made in accordance with the following procedures:

-the graduate student/prospective graduate student must present a letter of petition to the Graduate School outlining the reasons for appealing
+the graduate student/prospective graduate student must submit a letter of petition to the Graduate School

 this letter of petition should be addressed to the Committee on Graduate Student Appeals